Coal India pledges Rs 220 cr donation to PM fund

-"Glad to see coal PSUs coming forward & pledging donations to #PMCARES in fight against #COVID19 @CoalIndiaHQ has committed Rs.
-220 crores @NLCIndiaLimited has committed Rs 25 crores," Joshi has said in tweet

-Exuding confidence, the minister twitted that "'Corona will lose, India will win' #IndiaFightsCorona".
+Exuding confidence, the minister tweeted that "Corona will lose, India will win' #IndiaFightsCorona".
 CIL accounts for over 80 per cent of domestic coal output.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)